Wednesday, February 29, 2012

 V. Sattui Winery

 V. Sattui Winery is a large winery that has an expansive picnic area, a deli and cheese shop, picturesque buildings reminiscent of Europe in the 1800s (built in 1985), a wine cellar and cave and a large tasting room with gift shop.
-We’ve often driven by there and seen many people at their picnic grounds having lunch or snacks.
-During the summer or on weekends it often looks very busy.
-Despite living in Napa and having toured wineries here since 1973, this was the first visit to V. Sattui.
-We went there on a rainy Wednesday in February, about as off-season as it gets.
+It is a great place to walk around, with many photo opportunities and a great place for a picnic.
+We have often driven by there and seen many people at their picnic grounds having lunch or snacks.
+During the summer or on weekends it often looks especially busy.
+We visited them on a rainy Wednesday morning in February, about as off-season as it gets.
 There were still quite a few people there but no lines.

 We walked around taking photos of the buildings and scenes and then went down to their cellar area where they had a small museum, large wine barrels and people who were at tables eating lunch.
 (It had been raining intermittently.)
 The tasting room is in a different one-story building where there is a gift shop and a deli where you can order sandwiches or purchase one of the many gourmet cheeses they have.
 The tasting room itself is the largest we have seen in Napa Valley.

 There were fifty wines available for tasting on the list and we only tasted six of them, so it is difficult to generalize about the wines.
-The ones we tried included the 2009 Sauvignon Blanc, the 2010 Pinot Noir Sattui Family, the Cabernet Sauvignon 2008 Mt.
-Veeder, the Cabernet Sauvignon 2007 Morisoll Vineyard, the 2009 Syrah and the 2008 Zinfandel, Gilsson Russian River at $37.
-They were mostly rather light and inoffensive wines that were okay but not particularly interesting.
-The one exception was a good Zinfandel, the 2008 Gilsson which we liked enough to purchase and can certainly recommend.
-If you are serious about wines, you might like to try this Zin.
+The ones we tried included the Sattui 2009 Sauvignon Blanc, the Sattui 2010 Pinot Noir , the Sattui 2008 Mt.
+Veeder Cabernet Sauvignon, the Sattui 2007 Morisoll Vineyard Cabernet Sauvignon, the Sattui 2009 Syrah and the Sattui 2008 Gilsson Russian River Zinfandel at $37.
+Our favorite was a very nice Zinfandel, the Sattui 2008 Gilsson Zinfandel.
+If you very good Zins, you should try this one.
 It is a fruit forward, jammy zin that is well balanced.

-If you are looking for a winery with a deli, picnic area, cellar and museum, that offers some interesting photo opportunities, then you will probably want to visit V. Sattui, especially if it is off-season or during a time when it is not crowded.
-The wines themselves are worth sampling.
+If you are looking for a winery with a deli, picnic area, cellar and museum, that offers some great photo opportunities, then you will want to visit V. Sattui, especially if it is off-season or during a time when it is not crowded.
+Something visitors will certainly appreciate is that most of their wines are less expensive than at many other Napa Valley wineries.
 We did not try any deli items but they looked tasty.

 Saint Helena, CA 94574